atk4/data/docs/persistence/sql/connection.md

 echo 'Time now is: ' . $connection->expr('select now()');
 ```

-:php:meth:`connect` will determine appropriate class that can be used for this
+{php:meth}`connect` will determine appropriate class that can be used for this
 DSN string.
 This can be a PDO class or it may try to use a 3rd party connection
 class.